llorllale/llorllale.github.io/_posts/2023-03-07-k8s-cluster-network.md

 Each rule has a helpful comment indicating the target service endpoint.

 Note how these rules have a probability assigned to them.
 Rules in `iptables` chains are processed sequentially.
-There are three _service endpoint_ rules, and the first is assigned a probability of `0.33`.
+In this example there are three _service endpoint_ rules, and the first is assigned a probability of `0.33`.
 Next, if the dice roll failed on the first one, we roll it again for the second rule, this time with a probability of 50%.
 If that fails, we fall back to the third rule with a probability of 100%.
 In this way we have an even distribution of traffic amongst the three endpoints.
 The probabilities are set